DistributedCollective/sovryn-dapp/.changeset/twenty-boxes-perform.md

 "frontend": patch
 ---

-SOV-3917: Adjust voting power issue
+SOV-3917: New voting power is now shown correctly when extending an existing stake